Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Results

 The effects of spread differences are clearer when the underlying forecasts are not reliable.
 For an overdispersive forecast system (i.e. spread $>$ RMSE; figure \ref{fig:spread_error_vs_period_overdispersive}), the lower total variance and reduced ensemble spread for anomalies calculated using method B relative to method D results in a reduction of CRPS.
 Similarly, the higher variance and ensemble spread for anomalies calculated using method A relative to method C results in an increase of CRPS.
 These impacts are reversed when the underlying forecast system is underdispersive (i.e. spread $<$ RMSE; not shown).
 Importantly, the impact on CRPS of a chosen anomaly calculation method depends on the reliability of the underlying forecasts.
 However, only for methods methods C and D will anomaly-based CRPS be optimised when the underlying forecast is also perfectly reliable.

-Statistically consistent definitions of forecast and verification anomalies (e.g. by using a single member to calculate reference climatologies) thus have the potential to have modest but positive impacts for operational real-time anomaly forecasts.
+Statistically consistent definitions of forecast and verification anomalies (e.g. by using a single member to calculate reference climatological means) thus have the potential to have modest but positive impacts for operational real-time anomaly forecasts.
 However, any operational implementation of anomaly calculation methods C and D would need to account for the different ensemble size of real-time forecasts and reforecasts.
-For example, forecast climatologies could be constructed by randomly drawing a single member from each year of the reforecast period.
+For example, forecast climatological means could be constructed by randomly drawing a single member from each year of the reforecast period.
 However, this would add significant complexity to the generation of anomaly-based forecast products.